Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 --------------
 Thank to my family and friends who devoted their time to test the page and proof-read over text.
 Thanks to the [Code Institute]() for the tutorials and resources.
-Thanks again to my mentor[Oluwafemi Medale](https://github.com/omedale) for valuable insight and support.
+Thanks again to my mentor [Oluwafemi Medale](https://github.com/omedale) for valuable insight and support.